Levisnkyyyy/portfolio/RECRUITER.md

 I started with Pawn Scripting (which is the scripting language for making GTA San Andreas multiplayer servers).
 It's pertty close to C.
 I assume this was around the age of 14-15.
 I was a big fan of the game, particularly the multiplayer, I had run a few servers.

 Next up would be Web.
-I can't remember how and when, but I just started learning from w3schools, which gave me great basis knowledge of other languages such as HTML, CSS and PHP.
+I can't remember how and when, but I just started learning from w3schools, which gave me great basis knowledge of other languages such as HTML, CSS, PHP and SQL.
 During this time, I experimented a lot on my own, I really loved it as a child (didn't even think about a job in this field later on, just enjoyed it)
 I made a few websites using pure HTML, CSS and PHP, unfortunately I don't have any record of them, and if I had, I doubt that I would have shown it you, since they're very beginner-like.
 At a certain point I started learning jQuery (not knowing JavaScript), again from w3scools.
 JavaScript I actually learned by using jQuery.